Rafael Levaković

 Rafael Levaković (also Raphael Levacovich) O.F.M. (c.
-1597 – 1649) was a Franciscan prelate who served as Archbishop of Achrida (1647–1650); and Glagolitic writer who set foundations for Slavic liturgy based on the missionary concept of the Roman Catholic Church.
-Levaković actively worked on religious conversion of the Orthodox Serbs in Croatia.
+1597 – 1649) was a Croatian Franciscan prelate who served as Archbishop of Achrida (1647–1650); and Glagolitic writer who set foundations for Slavic liturgy based on the missionary concept of the Catholic Church.

 Biography

 Raphael Levacovich was born in Jastrebarsko, Croatia in 1597 (some sources say 1607) and ordained a priest in the Order of Friars Minor.

 Translation of the liturgical books

-In 17th century Roman Catholic Church followed reformist example of the Protestantism and decided to publish liturgical books on language understandable for most South Slavs.
-This task was given to Sacred Congregation for the Propagation of the Faith that engaged Levaković.
-Based on explicit instructions given directly by the Pope, Levaković's activities were supported by Metodije Terlecki.
+In the 17th century, the Roman Catholic Church followed the reformist example of Protestantism and published liturgical books in a language understandable to most South Slavs.
+This task was given to Sacred Congregation for the Propagation of the Faith, which engaged Levaković.
+At the explicit instructions of the Pope, Levaković's activities were supported by Metodije Terlecki.
 In 1628 Levaković published Nauk Krstjanski and in 1631 Misal.
-In 1640 Benedikt Vinković, a Catholic bishop of the Archdiocese of Zagreb, had intention to depose Maksim Predojević, Serb bishop of the Bishopric of Marča, and appoint Rafael Levaković instead.
+In 1640 Benedikt Vinković, a Catholic bishop of the Archdiocese of Zagreb, had the intention to depose Maksim Predojević, Serb bishop of the Bishopric of Marča, and appoint Rafael Levaković instead.